miao2y/STEGMN/README.md

 ## Acknowledgments

-Thanks to the School of Computer Engineering & Science and Materials Genome Institute of Shanghai University for their support.
+This work was sponsored by Advanced Materials-National Science and Technology Major Project (Grant No.2025ZD0620100), National Key Research and Development Program of China (No. 2023YFB4606200), Key Program of Science and Technology of Yunnan Province (No.202302AB080020).
+The authors gratefully appreciate the anonymous reviewers for their valuable comments.

 ---